PotatoSol/pizzaParlor/README.md

 It will: "Capture toppings"
 Code:  Click toppings button with onions and peppers Expected output: [vOnions, vPepper] returned

+It will: "Capture number of pizzas"
+Code:  Click number button with number of pizzas desired Expected output: pizza.number updated to hold number of pizzas

 It will: "Check if toppings and size are greater than -1, and then calculate price"
 Code: Add toppings and choose size